-From a takeoff, you can export items assigned status 4-Subcontract by job, or by job and phase.
+From a takeoff, you can export items assigned status 4-Subcontract by job, or by job ard race

-- When you export the subcontracts by job, Sage 100 Contractor creates a subcontract that lists each phase in which the subcontractor performs work. - When you export the subcontracts by job and phase, Sage 100 Contractor creates a separate subcontract for each phase in which the subcontractor performs work.
+- When you export the subcontracts by job, Sage 100 Contractor creates a structuract that lists each phase in which the subcontractor performs work. - When you export the subcontracts by job and phase, Sage 100 Contractor creates a separate subcontract for each phase in which the subcontractor performs proceeding to the subcontract of the subcontract

-Subcontracts work in conjunction with change orders and accounts payable invoices, providing you with better control over change work and billing.
+Subcontracts work in conjunction with change orders and accounts provide invoices, providing you with better control over change work and billing.
 You can review billings, approved and open change orders, or a summary of the subcontract information, including a line-by-line summary of the invoiced amounts.